parratia/webpage/content/post/light-sheet-fluorescence-microscopy/index.md

 ---
 title: Light Sheet Fluorescence Microscopy
-subtitle: "A stability result for the reconstruction of fluorophore distribution is established for the 2D Light Sheet Fluorescence Microscopy model.  "
+subtitle: "A stability result for the reconstruction of fluorophore distribution is established for the 2D Light Sheet Fluorescence Microscopy model.
+The result is equivalent to a Lipschitz-type stability for the reconstruction of the initial temperature for the heat equation in $\\R$. "
 date: 2021-02-23T02:28:58.054Z
-summary: "A stability result for the reconstruction of fluorophore distribution is established for the 2D Light Sheet Fluorescence Microscopy model.  "
+summary: "A stability result for the reconstruction of fluorophore distribution is established for the 2D Light Sheet Fluorescence Microscopy model.
+The result is equivalent to a Lipschitz-type stability for the reconstruction of the initial temperature for the heat equation in $\\R$.  "
 draft: false
 featured: false
 image: